The Wild Hunt of the Fallow Lands

 When the greybeard and his son showed me on my way, the silent, gigantic dome of the night stood high above us, the sacred stars glowing in it.

 From Legends of the Veluwe/Veluwsche Sagen by Gust van de Wall Perné, published in 1910-1912 by Scheltens & Giltay and translated by Eva Weggelaar

 1. Poetical kenning for narrow, high-rising thunderheads.

-2. The saga of the Wild Hunter is common throughout N.W.
+2. The legend of the Wild Hunter is common throughout N.W.
 Europe, a remnant of the old Germanic religion.
 He is Wodan/Woden/Odin with his ravens and wolves, followed by a host of ancestors and abandoned gods and goddesses.

-The Dutch sagas speak of Wodan, Gait/Derk/Henske with his little dogs, Derk or Dirk the Boar or Bear, the Glowing Horse, Ronnekemère, or Berend van Galen.
+The Dutch legends speak of Wodan, Gait/Derk/Henske with his little dogs, Derk or Dirk the Boar or Bear, the Glowing Horse, Ronnekemère, or Berend van Galen.
 When Dirk the Bear heard you whistle or sing on an autumn night in the forest, or saw you walking across the heath, he would come down and ask you to hold the leashes of his fierce, baying hounds.
 By the time he came back, the dogs had naturally torn themselves loose and then Dirk, in anger, would likely wring your neck.